danielfranca/BDD4Django/README.md

 Install
 -------

-Install it with pip
+Install it with pip:
      pip install bdd4django

 Requirements
 ------------